Milesq/btrbk-manage/Readme.md

 <!-- Note: Not all snapshots in a backup group are necessarily created at the exact same time.
 If a snapshot is missing for a volume at the backup timestamp, the group will include the most recent previous snapshot of that volume instead. -->

+## Configuration

+The tool reads snapshot directories and utilizes `btrbk list` to enumerate available snapshots.

-## General Config
+## Features

-- takes a snapshot directory utilizing `btrbk list`

-## Deleting Snaps
+### Deleting Snaps

-- by default trashes snaps to SNAPDIR/.trash
+- By default, snaps are moved to `SNAPDIR/.trash` instead of being permanently deleted
-- can permanently delete with `--permanent` flag
-- [Unified Snaps] are disabled by default so you delete only selected snaps - enable them with -unified
+- Trashed items can be reviewed and purged from within the UI (press `T`)
+- Provides a safety net for accidental deletions

-## Protecting Snaps
+### Protecting Snaps

-Manager creates following structure in the snapshots dir
+The tool creates the following metadata structure in the snapshots directory:
 ```.meta
 └── 20250909T2343
     ├── info.yaml